BachiMjavanadze/terminal-gui2/README.md

    - **`quickButton`**
     Where to render this command’s icon as a quick-access button.
 One of:
       - `"statusBar"` – show icon on the status bar.
-      - `"tabBar"` – show icon in the editor title/tab bar (`VSCode` allows only 8 icons visible; others will be hidden under the `More Actions...` button).
+      - `"tabBar"` – show icon in the editor title/tab bar (`VS Code` allows only 8 icons visible; others will be hidden under the `More Actions...` button).
       - `"both"` – show icon in both places.
-        - Note: `VSCode` doesn’t support dynamic title/tab-bar updates at runtime, so `Terminal GUI` rewrites `package.json` and will prompt you to reload the window **twice** to apply changes.
+        - Note: `VS Code` doesn’t support dynamic title/tab-bar updates at runtime, so `Terminal GUI` rewrites `package.json` and will prompt you to reload the window **twice** to apply changes.

 `tabBar` commands: